MrMimic/data-scientist-roadmap/README.md

 ****

-Jobs linked to data science are becoming more and more popular.
-A bunch of tutorials could easily complete this roadmap, helping whoever wants to start learning about data science.
+Jobs linked to __data science__ are becoming __more and more popular__.
+A __bunch of tutorials__ could easily complete this roadmap, helping whoever wants to __start learning stuff about data science__.

+## Rules

-Feel free to fork this repository and pull requests.
+* Feel free to fork this repository and pull requests.
+* Always comment your code.
+* Please respect topology for filenames.
+* There's one README for each directory, working like a course.
+* Also, could be great to share useful links in README.